-BROADNECK ELEMENTARY SCHOOL
+POINT PLEASANT ELEMENTARY SCHOOL

-With great appreciation, I present this Volunteer of the Month Certificate and Bell to you.
+With great appreciation, I would like to present this Volunteer of the Month Certificate and Bell to you.